beerriot/woodworking-plans/README.md

   * `Makefile.paths`: file paths for the build script
   * `common/`: resources that the projects share
   * `site/`: support files for the associated project website
-  * `release/`: created when building the website
   * other subdirectories: one subdirectory per project

-Each project subdirectory contains one or more files:
+Each project subdirectory contains at least three files:

+  * `Makefile`: Automation for building this project's piece of the website.

-  * `<project name>.scad`: The 3D model(s) of the project.
+  * `<project name>.scad`: The 3D model of the project.

+  * `params.scad`: The base input parameters from which the model's measurements are derived.

+  * `view-assembly.scad`: The view of the project to show at the top of its page.
+(Only required if using `common/Makefile.common` and the `common/project.html`.)

+Each project subdirectory may also contain any of the following file:

+  * `index.html`: This project's page on the website.

   * `view-<description>.scad`: A particular arrangement of project pieces and camera positioning, used to export images that will appear on the project website.

-  * `Makefile`: The automation for creating this project's piece of the website.

-  * `index.html`: This project's page on the website.

   * `README.md`: Particular details about this project's code or webpage build.